 Student Life

 There's more to college life than classes.
-When the lecture is over and the lab is complete, there are countless ways to get involved at Susquehanna.
+When the lecture is over and the lab has been completed, there are countless ways to get involved at Susquehanna.

-Take your pick from more than 120 clubs and organizations, NCAA Division III sports, honor societies, academic clubs, student-run media, professional organizations, Greek chapters and so much more.
+Take your pick from more than 120 clubs and organizations, 23 Division III sports, honor societies, academic clubs, student-run media, professional organizations, Greek chapters and so much more.

 Our Campus

-Located in the town of Selinsgrove, Pennsylvania, the Susquehanna campus and valley community create a welcoming, walkable environment adorned with shops, eateries and engaging activities.
+SU is located in Selinsgrove, Pennsylvania, which we describe as a welcoming, walkable environment adorned with shops, eateries and engaging activities.